Skip to content

-This sample demonstrates how to include the Editor widget from the ArcGIS API for JavaScript.
+This sample demonstrates how to include the Editor component from the Map components in ArcGIS Maps SDK for JavaScript.

 How to use the sample